CROSS-PARTY GROUP ON WOMEN IN ENTERPRISE

-The Cross Party Group aims to –
+The Cross-Party Group aims to:

-Establish a forum for the sharing of experiences and information on the position of women in enterprise in Scotland;
+establish a forum for the sharing of experiences and information on the position of women in enterprise in Scotland;

-Enable discussion and debate on the gender gap in enterprise, and seek solutions on how this might be tackled;
+enable discussion and debate on the gender gap in enterprise, and seek solutions on how this might be tackled;

-Bring partners together with an interest in women and enterprise to develop a collaborative approach towards working together.
+bring partners together with an interest in women and enterprise to develop a collaborative approach towards working together.

 Convenor: Gillian Martin MSP

-Vice Convenor: Jackie Baillie MSP
+Vice Convenor: Michelle Thomson MSP

 Attendance at meetings is by invite only.
 This is to ensure that the discussion remains strategic and focussed on the aims of the CPG and its themes.